srinathsai/Netflix-recommendation-challenge/README.md

  ![This is an image](https://github.com/srinathsai/Netflix-recommendation-challenge/blob/main/1.jpg)
  ![This is an image](https://github.com/srinathsai/Netflix-recommendation-challenge/blob/main/2.jpg)

+ # Dataset used :-
+ * A sample of orginal dataset provided for the contest.

  ## Factors of model :-
   * Number of iterations =40.
   * k =25 ***(for matrices columns)***